acacheung/moonshine-cms/src/pages/menu/phase-1.md

       - description: >-
-          topped with House Cornbread Stuffing, Turkey Meatloaf Burger Bites, Maple Cranberry Mayo & Gravy served with Shoestring French Fries ~~~ Want to go full-on Turkey Day?!
-Swap out the Beef to make it a Turkey Meatloaf Carver Sandwich!
-Just ask your server!~~~
+          topped with House Cornbread Stuffing, Turkey Meatloaf Burger Bites, Maple Cranberry Mayo & Gravy served with Shoestring French Fries ~~~ ~Make It A Turkey Meatloaf Carver Sandwich!
+Go All-In On Thanksgiving By Swapping Out Your Burger Patty For Turkey Meatloaf Burger Bites!
+Just Ask Your Server!~~~
         price: '24'
         title: >-
           November 2022 BURGER OF THE MONTH: "THE gobble-gobble" thanksgiving